 It will cut one penny out of every dollar for the next five years and balances in five years.

-I presented it at lunch to the Republican caucus to a bunch of empty blank stairs, and we'll see how many of them actually believe believed in.
+I presented it at lunch to the Republican caucus to a bunch of empty blank stairs, and we'll see how many of them actually believe they believed in.

-You are the only one left in Congress that supports it.
+You're the only one left in Congress that supports it.

-I've been you know I've supported that for years.
+You know, I've supported that for years.

-And Connie Mack was was singing the same tune, and you were working with him at the time.
+And Connie Mack was singing the same tune, and you were working with him at the time.

 We'll probably get 15 or 20.